araikenichi/ntalk/README.md

 # ntalk

-ntalk is a simple social networking app (SNS) for communication and media sharing.
+`ntalk` is a simple social networking app (SNS) for chatting, sharing media, and connecting with others.

 ## Features

-- Realtime chat
+- Real-time chat
 - User authentication
 - Media sharing
-- Clean UI
+- Clean and modern UI

 ## Getting Started